arixmkii/qcw/README.md

 The aim is to maintain rebuilds with a minimal set of changes to all needed projects and later to archive it or this project would become an instruction on how to build that kind of setup using released versions.

-All thanks goes and attribution stays with the authours of the great pieces of software, which made this project possible in the first place.
+All thanks go and attribution stays with the authours of the great pieces of software, which made this project possible in the first place.

 ## License

 The build and setup scripts in this repository are licensed under Apache-2.0 license, but the patches and the original software being patched and rebuilt keeps its original license in effect.
 This project doesn't change how the rebuilt software is licensed.

 ## Specific requirements